emqx/emqx-enterprise-docs/en_US/advanced/cluster.md

 $ ./bin/emqx_ctl cluster force-leave emqx@s2.emqx.io
 ```

-#### Start a cluster on single machine

-For users who only have one server, the pseudo-distributed starting mode can be used.
-Please notice that if we want to start two or more nodes on one machine, we must adjust the listening port of the other node to avoid the port conflicts.

-The basic process is to copy another emqx folder and name it emqx2.
-After that, we let all the listening ports of the original emqx to be added by an offset as the listening ports of the emqx2 node.
-For example, we can change the MQTT/TCP listening port from the default 1883 to 2883 as the MQTT/TCP listening port for emqx2.
-Please refer to [Cluster Script](https://github.com/terry-xiaoyu/one_more_emqx) regarding to the above operations and also refer to [Configuration Instructions](../getting-started/config.md) and  [Configuration Items](../configuration/configuration.md) for details.

 ## Network Partition Autoheal
 *EMQ X* supports Network Partition Autoheal, which can be configure in `etc/emqx.conf`: